apisuomi/requirements/README.md

 * As a developer, I want to be able to update API attributes via API and graphical UI
 *

-To add more features, raise an issue: https://github.com/apisuomi/requirements/issues/new
+To add more features, raise an issue: https://github.com/apisuomi/requirements/issues/new or fork the repository and create a Pull request.